How Do You Know You Love Someone? 6 Signs You're In Love

 5. You feel the urge to utter three little words.

-This one may seem like a no-brainer, but it's worth noting because there's actually science to back it up.
+This one may seem like a no-brainer, but it's worth noting because there's actual science to back it up.
 If you find the words "I love you" on the tip of your tongue, it probably means that those words and feelings are true.
 And while heteronormative culture will have you believe that women are more likely to say "I love you" first, research shows that men often beat them to the punch.

 6. You still think about your ex (stay with us here…).

-As time goes on, also remember that "a long-term relationship has many seasons," says Carroll.
 So if you find that your once-profound feelings of love start to wane a bit, that's not necessarily a sign that you no longer love the person.
 The act of falling in love, she says, "is a chemical high that isn't meant to last forever."

 Ready to learn how to fight inflammation and address autoimmune disease through the power of food?
 Join our 5-Day Inflammation Video Summit with mindbodygreen’s top doctors.